glytoucan/glytoucan/system/basic.md

 ### Authentication Method

 Basic Authentication over HTTPS is used to transfer the user authentication information.
 This is not clear from the automatically generated documentation, as it is over a browser it prompts for a username and password.
 How basic authentication is handled depends upon the tool being used, for curl, the --user parameter is required.
-The documentation shows the format of the input variables, the following is a json example.
+The following is a json example.

 ### Example